teuben/SLICA/README.md

 # SLICA
 Spectral Line Image Cubes in Astronomy

 A set of examples and tutorials to work with spectral line image cubes, using python and ipython notebooks.
-You should be able to find these at https://github.com/teuben/SLICA
+You should be able to find these at https://github.com/teuben/SLICA.
+Some of this material can also be found in https://github.com/teuben/astr288p.

 ## NGC 6503 Optical
 An introduction to the galaxy, from the optical perspective.